CFO Wiki

 Typical Gross Margin by Stage and Model

-Early-stage SaaS companies typically have lower gross margins than mature companies because they haven’t optimized costs yet:
+Early-stage SaaS companies typically have lower gross margins than mature companies because they haven’t optimized costs yet.
+SaaS gross margin benchmarks are commonly used to evaluate performance at each stage and guide improvement strategies:

 Pre-$1M ARR: 40-60% gross margin is typical.
 You’re over-provisioned on infrastructure, providing high-touch support, doing manual implementations.
 This is acceptable if you have a clear path to improvement.